Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-3A-3B/README.md

 To limit the number of transactions per application (In our case, a transaction every 3 seconds):
 * Click **Application Default**

 ![Alt text](images/image049.png)

 * Click **Add API**
-* Select **OMSv1**
+* Select **OMSv1.1**

 ![Alt text](images/image050.png)

 * Set the number of messages as “1” and the number of seconds as “3”
 * Click outside the field and click **Save**

 ![Alt text](images/image051.png)

 This configuration allows the API Manager to apply the following quota:
-* The total amount of calls to the OMSv1 API, for all methods and all consumers, is limited to 100 messages per second.
+* The total amount of calls to the OMSv1.1 API, for all methods and all consumers, is limited to 100 messages per second.
 This prevents an overload of the backend system.
 * By default, an application can make 1 call every 3 seconds.
-This allows to allocate resources between all the applications.
+This allows to allocate resources among all the applications.
 This is the default behavior and this behavior can be overwritten per application basis.

 ### 5.3.
 Manage organizations